joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6304919/2025/04/24/leafs-lines-senators-game-3-nhl-playoffs/

 **Bucks, general manager Jon Horst agree on multiyear contract extension: Sources**\
-`The Bucks’ 2021 NBA championship, the franchise’s second title, sits at the top of Horst’s accomplishments on his Milwaukee resume.`\
+`The Bucks’ 2021 NBA championship, the franchise’s second title, sits at the top of Horst’s accomplishments.`\
 https://nytimes.com/athletic/6305301/2025/04/24/bucks-jon-horst-contract-extension/

 **League One player sentenced to 14 months in prison for causing death of cyclist**\